Part V

 The Rebel is born from friction.

-- Visual thinking, synesthesia, and fine-tuned pattern recognition are the tools of the Oracle.
-They mirror the Sage’s ability to access truth through unconventional channels.
+- Visual thinking, synesthesia, and fine-tuned pattern recognition can bypass linear steps and still arrive at truth.
+They mirror the Sage’s ability to access insight through unconventional channels.

 Naming these mirrors allows for a reclamation.